wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 alert_format
 ^^^^^^^^^^^^

 This writes the alert file in the JSON format.
-The Integrator makes use this file to fetch fields values.
+The Integrator makes use of this file to fetch fields values.

 +--------------------+-----------------------------------------------------------+
 | **Default value**  | n/a                                                       |